-- Do not use dirty or soiled eggs
+- Do not use dirty or soiled eggs.

 - Do not leave eggs out of the incubator for longer than 30 minutes.

-Limitations Of Candling
+Limitations Of Egg Candling

-We may think that 21 days to hatch is really fast (it is), but the changes happening inside the egg are small and difficult to monitor on a day to day basis even though they are continuous.
+We may think that 21 days to hatch is really fast (it is), but the changes happening inside the egg are small and difficult to monitor on a day-to-day basis even though they are continuous.

-Blue or green eggs can also cause some difficulty in reading them because of the pigment being inclusive in the shell.
+Blue or green eggs can also cause some difficulty reading them because of the pigment being inclusive in the shell.

-Candling will not tell you if the egg is fertilized until Day 4 or so when the veins start to develop.
+Candling will not tell you if the egg is fertilized until Day 4 or so, when the veins start to develop.

 Marking The Eggs

-Keep a notebook and make frequent notations on your eggs, this way you can determine if you need more humidity, less humidity or note any other thing that may occur such as early demise of the embryo, power outage or even unusual weather events.
+Keep a notebook and make frequent notations on your eggs.
+This way, you can determine if you need more humidity, less humidity or note any other thing that may occur, such as the early demise of the embryo, power outage, or even unusual weather events.

 The first time you will candle the egg is when you set the eggs in the incubator.
 Why?
 You need to know that all the eggs going in are intact and free from micro-cracks in the shell.

-Cracks or hairlines in the shell allow bacteria in to the egg contents which are an ideal breeding ground for bacteria – this is where you get exploding eggs!
+Cracks or hairlines in the shell allow bacteria into the egg contents, which are an ideal breeding ground for bacteria – this is where you get exploding eggs!

-Day 4/5– by now you should be able to see tiny hair-like veins spreading through the egg.
+Day 4/5– by now, you should be able to see tiny hair-like veins spreading through the egg.
 If you can’t, don’t worry, put the egg back and re-candle at Day 7.
 If you can’t see anything, don’t be discouraged yet – patience!

 Day 7 – should show an increase in the size of the vein web.
 You should also see the start of the air cell at the blunt end of the egg.
-Try to candle all the eggs at Day 7.
+Try to candle all the eggs on Day 7.

 Day 17 – you won’t see much happening here.
-The chick has filled all available space and is slowly moving into hatching position.
+The chick has filled all available space and is slowly moving into a hatching position.
 Avoid moving the egg around too much as the chick needs to orient itself ready to pip.